 - 25-50 total reps per workout.

-If you stay within this range, and you are eating a caloric surplus with and high-protein intake, then you will get stronger and bigger.
+If you stay within this range, and you are eating a caloric surplus with and high-protein intake (also called “bulking”), then you will get stronger and bigger (you can check out my other article to learn about the ideal bulking duration).

-The most important point is to work your muscle to fatigue.
+The most important thing is to work your muscle to full fatigue.

 The minutia regarding the exact number of reps and sets is insignificant for beginners.